 Here are a few resources to help you and your Jewish community take action for racial justice:

-- Urge Congress to pursue and prioritize racial justice: The United States simply cannot achieve the values of “justice for all” to which it aspires until we address ongoing racism in all sectors and at all levels of society.
-Visit the Religious Action Center’s racial justice page to contact your elected officials in support of racial justice.
+- Urge Congress to pursue and prioritize racial justice: The United States simply cannot achieve the values of “justice for all” to which it aspires until we address ongoing racism in all sectors at all levels of society.
+Visit the Religious Action Center’s racial justice page to contact your elected officials and advocate for racial justice.

 - Learn more about reparations: The ongoing wounds of slavery and more than four centuries of entrenched racial oppression continues to impact every part of American society.
 Learn more and ask Congress to support the study and development of reparations for slavery and systemic racism.

-- Commit your congregation to the work of Audacious Hospitality: Audacious Hospitality is the Reform Jewish Movement's focused effort on Racial Diversity, Equity, and Inclusion (REDI) work.
-The Union for Reform Judaism’s Audacious Hospitality resources, including its congregational assessment, will help you make your community more equitable and inclusive.
+- Commit your congregation to the work of Audacious Hospitality: Audacious Hospitality is the Reform Jewish Movement's focused effort on Racial Diversity, Equity, and Inclusion (REDI).
+The Union for Reform Judaism’s Audacious Hospitality resources will help you make your community more equitable.